-Maximum Floor Area Allowance Per Occupant:
+Maximum Floor Area Allowance per Occupant:

-Assembly without fixed seats;
+Assembly without fixed seats:

-Concentrated (chairs only-not fixed) = 7 sq ft per person

-Standing space = 5 sq ft per person

-Un-concentrated (tables and chairs) = 15 sq ft per person
+Concentrated (chairs only-not fixed) =7 sq. ft.
+Per person Standing space =5 sq. ft.
+Per person Un-concentrated (tables and chairs) =15 sq. ft. per person

-22.7.2 Seating arrangements.
+22.7.2 Seating arrangements

-Seating in tents, canopies, air-supported, air-inflated or tensioned membrane structures, temporary membrane structures shall be in accordance with the Fire Code.
+Seating in temporary tents, canopies or membrane structures (air-supported, air-inflated, or tensioned membrane) shall be in accordance with the Fire Code.

-22.7.3 Posting of occupant load.
+22.7.3 Posting of occupant load

-Where a tent, canopy, air-supported, air-inflated or tensioned membrane structure is used for assembly with an occupant load of 50 or more, the occupant load of the tent, canopy, air-supported, air-inflated or tensioned membrane structure shall be posted in a conspicuous place, near the main access doorway.
-Posted signs shall be of an approved legible design, constructed of weather resistant materials and indicating the number of occupants permitted within the tent, canopy, air-supported, air-inflated or tensioned membrane structure.
-Posted signs shall be maintained by the owner or authorized agent.
+Where a temporary tent, canopy or membrane structure (air-supported, air-inflated, or tensioned membrane) with an occupant load of 50 or more is used for assembly, the occupant load of the structure shall be posted in a conspicuous place near the main access doorway.
+Posted signs shall be of an approved legible design, constructed of weather resistant materials, and must indicate the number of occupants permitted within the structure.
+Posted signs shall be maintained by the owner or the owner's authorized agent.